jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/SlimGleefulDuiker' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _Each graphic improvement, is your cyborgology getting upgraded.
 It means you have better education, cancer research, crime-fighting, electricity generation, product design and manufacturing, and so much more.
 The point is, we've technically evolved so fast, we've far outpaced our politics.
-We need to click a new philosophy, to start living happier lives in our real-life game of civilization._
+We need to click a new philosophy, to start living happier lives in our real-life game of civilization.
+Credit: [Data Radar](https://www.youtube.com/watch?v=3H6hnFV-nDU)._

 We have all this incredible power at our fingertips, and we're letting bozo Left/Right political pundits tell us if climate change is real?
 We're stuck in two hours of traffic going to bullshit jobs because Michael Scott wants to have friends?